aleck31/AIToolBox/readme.md

 # GenAI Toolbox

-GenAI Toolbox is a Gen-AI application suite built with FastAPI and Gradio, offering a user-friendly interface for accessing various AI capabilities, such as chatbot, translation, summary, image&document recognition, coding and text-to-image etc.
+GenAI Toolbox is a Gen-AI application suite built with FastAPI and Gradio, offering a user-friendly interface for accessing various AI capabilities, such as chatbot, translation, summary, image&document recognition, coding and image generation etc.

 🎉 **What's New in v2.0**
 - Optimized performance and reliability